sjohann81/hf-risc/tools/riscv-toolchain/INSTALL.md

 	$ ls riscv32-unknown-elf/gcc-7.1.0/bin/

-If, among other files, the /riscv32-unknown-elf-gcc/ executable is present then we are ok.
+If, among other files, the `riscv32-unknown-elf-gcc` executable is present then we are ok.

 ### Installation

 The tools can be installed in any directory.
-Most of the time, the toolchain can be shared among users, so it makes sense to install the toolchain in the /usr/local directory.
-To install, just move the /risc32-unknown-elf/ directory the its place.
+Most of the time, the toolchain can be shared among users, so it makes sense to install the toolchain in the `/usr/local` directory.
+To install, just move the `risc32-unknown-elf` directory the its place.
 We need root permissions for this step.
 We will also create a symbolic link to the toolchain so we can keep multiple versions of the same tools in the system.

 	$ sudo mv riscv32-unknown-elf /usr/local
 	$ cd /usr/local/riscv32-unknown-elf
 	$ sudo ln -s gcc-7.1.0 gcc

 One last step is to update the PATH environment variable.
-This can be done in the current terminal or we can update the /.bashrc/ script found in the home directory of the current user.
+This can be done in the current terminal or we can update the `.bashrc` script found in the home directory of the current user.

 	$ cd ~
 	$ echo "export PATH=$PATH:/usr/local/riscv32-unknown-elf/gcc/bin" >> .bashrc